 - boost HDL levels

 Generally, higher HDL levels are associated with less heart disease.
-Exercise is actually one of the few natural therapies which raises HDL levels.
+Exercise is actually one of the few natural therapies which raise HDL levels.
 Triglycerides (fats in our blood) rise after a meal.
-Exercise studies have noted that both low and moderate intensity physical activity can reduce the rise in triglycerides after eating.
+Exercise studies have noted that both low and moderate-intensity physical activity can reduce the rise in triglycerides after eating.
 This can also improve our long-term health.

 So how long does it take for exercise takes to work?
-It usually takes several weeks before a blood test would detect favorable changes in lipid levels.
+It usually takes several weeks before a blood test detects favorable changes in lipid levels.
 As a rule, give yourself at least 2 months between blood tests.

 How does exercise protect against heart disease?
 There are multiple ways exercise works.
 One way is by reducing an enzyme called PSCK9 which is involved in LDL metabolism.
 Exercise can reduce PCSK9 levels.
 Ironically, this is also how an expensive drug called Repatha works too.
 Exercise works without any of the negative drug side effects.